dafthack/MailSniper/README.md

 To search all mailboxes in a domain the following command can be used:

-**C:\PS> Invoke-GlobalMailSearch -ImpersonationAccount current-username -ExchHostname Exch01**
+**C:\PS> Invoke-GlobalMailSearch -ImpersonationAccount current-username -ExchHostname Exch01 -OutputCsv global-email-search.csv**

 This command will connect to the Exchange server located at 'Exch01' and prompt for administrative credentials.
 Once administrative credentials have been entered a PS remoting session is setup to the Exchange server where the ApplicationImpersonation role is then granted to the "current-username" user.
-A list of all email addresses in the domain is then gathered, followed by a connection to Exchange Web Services as "current-username" where by default 100 of the latest emails from each mailbox will be searched through for the terms "\*pass\*","\*creds\*","\*credentials\*".
+A list of all email addresses in the domain is then gathered, followed by a connection to Exchange Web Services as "current-username" where by default 100 of the latest emails from each mailbox will be searched through for the terms "\*pass\*","\*creds\*","\*credentials\*" and output to a CSV file called global-email-search.csv.

 **Invoke-SelfSearch** is a module that will connect to a Microsoft Exchange server using Exchange Web Services to gather a number of emails from the current user's mailbox.
 It then searches through them for specific terms.
-This could potentially assist in privilege escalation after obtaining a user's credentials or locating sensitive data as a non-admin.
+This could potentially assist in privilege escalation after obtaining a user's credentials or assist in locating sensitive data as a non-admin.

-To search the current user's mailbox only the following command can be used:
+To search the current user's mailbox the following command can be used:

 **C:\PS> Invoke-SelfSearch -Mailbox current-user@domain.com**

 This command will connect to the Exchange server autodiscovered from the email address entered using Exchange Web Services where by default 100 of the latest emails from the "Mailbox" will be searched through for the terms "\*pass\*","\*creds\*","\*credentials\*".